The Letter (Judy Garland album)

-The Letter is a studio album by Judy Garland.
-It was released on May 4, 1959, by Capitol Records, and arranged by Gordon Jenkins.
+The Letter is a studio album by Judy Garland released on May 4, 1959, by Capitol Records.
+Conceived as a concept album, it was arranged by Gordon Jenkins and presents a narrative of a troubled romance through spoken passages and musical performances.

+Upon its release, the album received generally favorable reviews.

+Album details and release

 The album is a concept album, with Jenkins unfolding a story about a man attempting to rekindle a broken romance.
 The actor John Ireland provides spoken narration through a letter, while Garland expresses the emotions through her musical performance.
 The Ralph Brewster Singers and soloists contribute effectively to the atmosphere.

 In 1963, after a series of commercial successes with some of Garland's records (such as Judy at Carnegie Hall, 1961), the album was re-released under the title Our Love Letter.

 The album was re-released in compact disc format in 2007 through DRG Records.
 The CD tracks were digitally remixed and remastered in 24-bit, directly from the original multi-track stereo session tapes, by David McEowen at Capitol Mastering in Hollywood and was produced by Scott Schechter.
 The CD features four bonus tracks, rare single versions of songs meant for radio play in 1959, and a booklet that includes rare artwork and detailed liner notes by Schechter.

 Critical reception

-The review of Billboard magazine compares the album to Jenkins' Manhattan Towers (1956) and praises it as a moving production, enhanced by excellent sound quality and appealing packaging.
+Billboard compared the album to Jenkins' Manhattan Towers (1956) and praised it as "a moving set enhanced by wonderful sound and attractive packaging".
+Cash Box noted that the album "displays Judy Garland at her best", adding that "the singer stirs up lots of memories and excitement with a bill of melodies that brought her to stardom" and "will also stir up lots of sales with this delectable deck".

-The AllMusic review by John Bush awarded the album three stars and said "Jenkins' ambitious concept was written well and executed perfectly, and no one was better than Garland for a dramatic romantic role encompassing hope and humor...The Letter suffers, as all but the best concept albums do.
-Ireland is no match for Garland...and the few audio concepts on display tend toward gimmicks.
-In all, The Letter is a fair concept album, its interruptions annoying but its overall power raised by the twin talents of Garland and Jenkins...The original three-track stereo recording is exquisite, and upon its initial release, special copies of "the letter" were placed in envelopes and taped to the front of each record jacket".
+In a retrospective review, John Bush of AllMusic described The Letter as "a fair concept album, its interruptions annoying but its overall power raised by the twin talents of Judy Garland and Gordon Jenkins".